unix-terminal-setup/.github/profile/README.md

 - Scripts are written in Bash.
 - Shebang is by default: `#!/usr/bin/env bash`
-- Alls scripts include `set -euo pipefail` to add safety options, which will stop execution if a command fails, pipe command fails or trying to use undefined variables.
+- All scripts include `set -euo pipefail` to add safety options, which will stop execution if a command fails, pipe command fails or trying to use undefined variables.
+- Initial focus is on using these on a Ubuntu based distro.